aashoo17/notes/src/linux/linux_command_line/fish/fish.md

 sudo apt install fish

 **changing default shell**
+see the current shell
+echo $SHELL

+see all the available shells on system
+cat /etc/shells

+change the shell
 chsh -s /usr/bin/fish
+log out the user and login again shell would be changed

 **wild card**
-* - select all
+* - matches all
-? - todo: fill it
+? - matches any one character

-ls -la *.jpg
+ls -la *.jpg    //display all jpg files

 **pipes and redirection**